Mastering Forgiveness: The Art of Letting Go

 Step Four: Apologize for Your Role

-No matter with whom, what, when, or where a grudge initiated or argument started, there is something you can be held accountable for in that argument.
-Consider whether you allowed it to escalate; whether your demeanor provoked or caused the argument, whether you were looking for a particular response that you did not receive, or whether you had unrealistic expectations of the other party.
-Because all of these things play a role in causing or escalating an argument/grudge.
-Once you take ownership of YOUR behavior, you can be objective in understanding why the other party may have responded in the way he/she did.
+Regardless of with whom, for what, when, or where a grudge was initiated, or the argument started, there is something to be held accountable for.
+For example, consider whether you allowed it to escalate, whether your demeanor provoked or caused the argument, whether you were looking for a particular response you did not receive, or whether you had unrealistic expectations of the other party.
+Each plays a role in triggering or escalating and prolonging an argument/grudge.
+Once you take ownership of YOUR behavior, you can objectively understand why the other party may have responded in the way they did.
+It is through empathy that we can find a way to assume responsibility for our part.

-But until you identify your role and apologize for it, you will not be sympathetic to the other party's feelings.
+But until you identify your role and apologize for it, you will not be able to empathize with the other party's feelings.

 Step Five: Acceptance